 The examiners reviewed 23 new business policy files.
+During this review, the examiners found overcharges totaling \$2,605.24 and undercharges totaling \$151.73.
+The net amount that should be refunded to insureds is \$2,605.24 plus six percent (6%) simple interest.
-During this review, the company failed to specify accurate information in the policy as required by the statute.
-The company failed to display the effective time of coverage in the policy.

-(1) The examiners found five violations of § 38.2-305 A of the Code of Virginia.
-The company failed to assign points to the vehicle customarily driven by the operator responsible for incurring points.

-(2) The examiners found one violation of § 38.2-1905 C of the Code of Virginia.
-The company failed to file with the Commission all rates and supplementary rate information including fees.

-(3) The examiners found one violation of § 38.2-1906 A of the Code of Virginia.
-The a.
-In seven instances, the company failed to use the correct discounts and/or b.
+- (1) The examiners found five violations of § 38.2-305 A of the Code of Virginia.
+The company failed to specify accurate information in the policy as required by the statute.
+The company failed to display the effective time of coverage in the policy. - (2) The examiners found one violation of § 38.2-1905 C of the Code of Virginia.
+The company failed to assign points to the vehicle customarily driven by the operator responsible for incurring points. - (3) The examiners found one violation of § 38.2-1906 A of the Code of Virginia.
+The company failed to file with the Commission all rates and supplementary rate information including fees. - (4) The examiners found 12 violations of § 38.2-1906 D of the Code of Virginia.
+The company failed to use the rules and/or rates on file with the Bureau. - In seven instances, the company failed to use the correct discounts and/or surcharges. - b.
 In three instances, the company failed to apply accident and conviction surcharge points under its Safe Driver Insurance Plan (SDIP) correctly.

-The examiners found 12 violations of § 38.2-1906 D of the Code of Virginia.
-The c.
-In two instances, the company failed to use the correct symbol.

-(5) The examiners found one violation of § 38.2-2234 A of the Code of Virginia.
-The company failed to provide the insured/applicant the Insurance Credit Score
+- c.
+In two instances, the company failed to use the correct symbol. - (5) The examiners found one violation of § 38.2-2234 A of the Code of Virginia.
+The company failed to provide the insured/applicant the Insurance Credit Score Disclosure notice.

-Disclosure notice.